nsticco/puppet-desktop_picture/README.md

 This module provides an additional layer of abstraction over Mac Configuration Profiles allowing you to adjust them simply by passing parameters to Puppet classes.

 ## Usage
-To change the desktop, specify the local path to the image file and your organization name (these are both optional parameters):
+To change the desktop picture, specify the local path to the image file and your organization name (although these are both optional parameters):

 ``` puppet
 class {'mac_profiles::desktop':